Fridays

 The ego's fantasies of grandeur - in the square in front of the museum.

-Personal interpretation of Rued Langgaard's Antichrist based on sound recordings from Galgebakken and Hovedengen in Ribe, where executions were carried out until the mid-18th century.
+Personal interpretation of Rued Langgaard's Antichrist based on sound recordings from Galgebakken in Ribe, where executions were carried out until the mid-18th century.

 - Jakob Kullberg, cello